 We now formally present our approach.
-There are three main steps: 1) \textit{sampling}; 2) \textit{filtering}; and 3) \textit{learning} as shown in \autoref{alg:main-algo}.
-Here we mainly introduce the self-sampling framework using only fully-correct programs and the extensions with partially-correct programs will be introduced in \autoref{sec:pcp}.
+There are three main steps: 1) \textit{sampling} 2) \textit{filtering} and 3) \textit{learning} as shown in \autoref{alg:main-algo}.
+Here we mainly introduce the self-sampling framework using only fully-correct solutions and the extensions with partially-correct solutions will be introduced in \autoref{sec:pcp}.